Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Embodied Affordance Reasoning

-Traditional task-oriented robotics often relies on human supervision or predefined rules for object selection, limiting autonomy in open-world scenarios (as discussed in \cref{sec:rw:tom}).
-By integrating \affordanceModelName{}, we enable robots to autonomously identify and interact with task-appropriate objects through affordance-based reasoning.

-Our system architecture (\cref{fig:infra_compressed}) combines affordance understanding with established manipulation frameworks.
-We employ NVIDIA cuRobo~\cite{sundaralingam2023curobo} as the motion planner, which utilizes either SLAM-reconstructed or ground-truth scene meshes for collision-aware trajectory generation.
-Following Ikeuchi's task-oriented paradigm~\cite{ikeuchi1996task}, each task requires either a specialized manipulation module or a general-purpose control strategy.
-We demonstrate this framework through the typical grasping tasks, where GraspNet~\cite{fang2020graspnet} serves as the manipulation planner that computes grasp poses using RGB-D input and \affordanceModelName{}'s segmentation masks.

-The manipulation procedure consists of three phases: (i) Affordance perception: \affordanceModelName{} processes the scene's RGB frame with a task description, identifying suitable target objects through segmentation masks; (ii) Viewpoint optimization: The robot positions itself at a prescribed viewing distance $d_\mathrm{view}$ from the identified target for detailed perception, where the target camera location is computed using the depth image additionally acquired in step (i); (iii) Task execution: The manipulation planner generates the target manipulation strategy (grapsing pose) and the robot is controlled to execute appropriate manipulation motion. \cref{sec:manipulation} demonstrates simulated robot execution in diverse interior scenes for collecting object for diverse tasks.
+Our system architecture (\cref{fig:infra_compressed}) combines \affordanceModelName{} with established manipulation modules: GraspNet~\cite{fang2020graspnet} as the grasp planner and cuRobo~\cite{sundaralingam2023curobo} as the collision-aware motion planner.
+The manipulation follows the four-phase procedure: (i) \textbf{Affordance reasoning:} \affordanceModelName{} processes the scene's RGB frame with a task description, identifying suitable target objects through segmentation masks. (ii) \textbf{Viewpoint optimization:} The robot positions itself at a prescribed viewing distance $d_\mathrm{view}$ from the identified target for detailed perception, where the target camera location is computed using the depth image additionally acquired in step (i); {An affordance mask is inferred from each perspective and used to segment the RGB-D image into an object point cloud from the masked region and a scene point cloud from the remaining region. (iii) \textbf{Grasp planning:} The grasp planner~\cite{fang2020graspnet} generates object-level grasp proposals (each consists of a gripper pose, a width, and a quality score) using the segmented object point cloud as the grasping target. (iv) \textbf{Grasp execution:} A motion planner generates trajectories for the grasp proposals using the scene point cloud as collider and executes the planned grasp motion with the highest grasp score on the robot.} We operate in simulated scenes and objects from OmniGibson~\cite{li2023behavior} (see \cref{fig:sim_scenes}).
+During grasp execution, we use a fixed joint to attach the object to the gripper when the gripper is closing if the object is close enough to the gripper, which is a standardized protocol to isolate affordance reasoning from unstable contact simulation.